meganpekarek/LivefrontChallengeMeganPekarek/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Welcome to MyMeal!

+This application was created for a code challenge.
+The app utilizes axios to load different recipes from the mealDB (https://www.themealdb.com/api.php).
+You can filter the available recipes by category, ingredient, or region of the world.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses react for all page components.
+It uses react-router-dom for page routing and jest, enzyme, and react testing library to test page components.
+React-loading-skeleton was also used to create the loading animations.

 ## Available Scripts